zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 an external hard disk you plug in when you want to run Linux (e.g. a flash drive), or you can split your current hard disk into multiple partitions, or you can wipe Windows and install Linux instead.
-All of these methods will give you Linux with all of the RAM and CPU.
+All of these methods will give you Linux with all of the RAM and CPU of your computer.
 Each one is slightly destructive, however, and you may accidentally wipe your Windows partition even if you didn't intend to.
 For these reasons, if you only have 1 computer, I don't recommend installing Linux directly.
 Use VirtualBox or Cygwin instead.
 However if you do have a spare computer, installing Linux will give you that fully immersive experience that helps you learn Linux faster.

 You can sometimes pick up old PCs for $50.
 Old Macs make great Linux boxes.
 I have a 2015 iMac and 2012 Mac Mini that are too old to work with the current